 CLTL

-At CLTL, we strive for sharing resources and software and making sure our research results are replicable.
+CLTL strives for sharing resources and software and making sure our research results are replicable.
 We therefore have the following guidelines.
 Principles 1. and 2. are required for any publication by a member of the CLTL group.

 Principles